-The American Lung Association in the Maryland will continue to educate lawmakers on the ongoing fight against tobacco.
-Our goal is to build champions within the legislature and a groundswell of advocates to advance our goals: a long overdue increase in the cigarette tax, parity between the tax on cigarettes and other tobacco products, increased funding for tobacco prevention cessation programs and legislation to increase the minimum age of sale for tobacco products to 21.
+The American Lung Association in Maryland will continue to educate lawmakers on the ongoing fight against tobacco.
+Our goal is to build champions within the legislature and a groundswell of advocates to advance our goals: legislation to increase the minimum age of sale for tobacco products to 21, parity between the tax on cigarettes and other tobacco products, and increased funding for tobacco prevention and cessation programs.

 With a new and high-ranking sponsor for the Tobacco 21 bill in the House and the bill's Senate sponsor taking over as chairperson of the main committee of jurisdiction in the Senate, the Lung Association is optimistic about the chances for that bill in 2019

 Sign up for the latest lung health news sent right to your inbox.